Video player for artists by artists

 - Open Etcher and write the downloaded VideoPi image to your SD card.

-If you don’t feel like installing VideoPi yourself (which you totally can, by the way, if you know the basics of Linux), we can
+If you don’t feel like installing VideoPi yourself, we can

 - lend you a VideoPi (or two, or a dozen) for a daily price for as long as you need,

 - or we can sell it to you, so it will be yours and yours only forever.

 In either case, we will help you with the initial setup.